lure23/roadmap/Jun-23/index.md

    Need to test this, by doing two joints, one with and one without sanding.

    The grooves between the 3D-printed layers may turn out to be enough to keep the gluing strong.

+### Design for (mass) manufacturing!!

+Originally, I tried to be "clever" by varying the distances between the junction points a bit.
+The idea being to avoid harmonics from forming.

+That is **pure over-engineering** and since - as it later turned out - I lost the id's "embedded" on each part, I ended up checking by **measurement** which printed piece was which.

+Oh well, just... don't outsmart yourself!

+### One survives mistakes

+The outcome seems rather nice and hopefully, we'll get the results.
+This despite the process not having been perfect.
+It never needs to be - just close enough!!!